jax-ml/jax/docs/101/pytrees.md

 ## What is a pytree?

-A pytree is a recursive structure: either a *leaf*, or a container of pytrees.
+A pytree is a recursive structure: either a *leaf*, or a container (a *node*) whose children are pytrees.
 Containers can be lists, tuples, and dicts, nested arbitrarily.
-A pytree *leaf* is anything that's not a container, like an array.
-A pytree *node* is anything that's not a leaf.
+A leaf is anything that's not a container, like an array.

 Here are some example pytrees, using {func}`jax.tree.leaves` to extract the flattened leaves from each: